Lost Sanctity

 A 2D game project I worked on in a team of 6.
 Where you explore a 2D semi-non-euclidian dungeon and fight monsters all the way to the boss.

-In the Lost Sanctity project, I assumed the primary role in programming, leading the implementation of various aspects.
-My contributions extended to creating and animating a lively slime, along with programming its behavior.
+In the Lost Sanctity project, I was the main programmer, leading the implementation of various aspects.
+My contributions extended to creating and animating a lively slime enemy, along with programming its behavior.
 I also crafted portions of the tower tile set, adding the finishing touches to the dungeon’s top part.
-Additionally, I initiated the development of our first weapons, including the sword, torch, and club.
+Additionally, I made the initial sprites for our first weapons, including the sword, torch, and club.
 Taking charge of Git, I managed merges and conflicts effectively.

 Although my main focus is programming, I sought to enhance my skills in pixel art.
 This diversity of roles allowed me to expand my skill set.